Texas Laws and Incentives

 - Pursue the development and use of thermochemical process technologies to produce alternative chemical feedstocks; and

-- Study the feasibility of the requirements for renewable natural gas.
+- Study the feasibility and economic development of the requirements for renewable natural gas.

 Fuel Dispenser Labeling Requirement